 In the last year or two, videos of charcoal infused peeling masks and thousands of pictures of pitch black ice cream have flooded our timelines and feeds across various social media outlets.
 That’s right, all these products are made with activated charcoal.

-What Does Activated Charcoal Do?
+What Is Activated Charcoal Used For?

 Activated charcoal, which is the byproduct of burning coconut shells, wood, or other plant materials, has the capacity to bind positively charged ions (such as chemicals) together, removing them from the body.
 The idea behind using activated charcoal as an ingredient works, as it traps toxins and chemicals, preventing absorption.
 Thus, products that use activated charcoal get rid of toxins from the body and hence are extensively used.